Rmanamr/CMD-count-vowels-Python/README.md

 # CMD-count-vowels-Python
-Python CMD program for counting the vowels of entered string.
+Python CMD program for counting the vowels of entered text.